omkarcloud/botasaurus/README.md

     headless=True
 )
 ```

-Note that using headless mode makes the browser much easier to identify by bot detection services.
-So, use headless mode only when scraping websites that don't use such services.
+Note that if you use headless mode, you will surely be identified by services like Cloudflare and Datadome.
+Therefore, use headless mode only when scraping websites that don't use such services.

 #### Chrome Extensions

 Botasaurus allows the use of ANY Chrome Extension with just 1 line of code.
-The example below shows how to use the AdBlocker Chrome Extension:
+The example below shows how to use the Mouse Coordinates Chrome Extension to show current mouse X and Y coordinates on web pages:

 ```python
 from botasaurus.browser import browser, Driver